alexkurowski/solo-toolkit/README.md

 ### From GitHub Release

-Download obsidian-solo-rpg-toolkit.zip from the latest release, and extract the plugin folder into your vault's plugins folder: `<path-to-vault>/.obsidian/plugins/`.
+Download solo-rpg-toolkit.zip from the latest release, and extract the plugin folder into your vault's plugins folder: `<path-to-vault>/.obsidian/plugins/`.

 Note that `.obsidian` folder in your vault may be hidden on Linux and MacOS.